GA-KEOHAN/seir-flex-carina/src/course-materials/frontend-fundamentals/week-1/day-1/lecture-materials/install-fest-phase-one.md

 ## Other Optional Cool things worth installing
 - Starship.rs: Make your terminal prompt more coloful and useful (google how to install)
-- Node Version Manager: Allows you to switch between versions of node (google how to install)
 - Notable: Great application for taking notes using markdown syntax (the same syntax you'll be using for writing docs)
 - Discord: Works like slack, many cohorts create their own discord or slack workspaces for talking amongst themselves and group work/study.